ljurk/dmenutrello/README.md

 - your Trello key & token
 - your dmenu appearance settings
 - the terminal in which vim will be opened
+- the dmenu command (if you want to use rofi you have to place a script with the content `rofi -dmenu` somewhere and put the path to it to command config value)

 like this:
 ```